PickaxeEngineer/athena/README.md

 This is a minecraft mod for (re-) learning modding.
-It does not really follow any target or theme, it's just a bunch of basic things and experiments, hence named after the greek godess of knowledge.
+It does not really follow any target or theme, it's just a bunch of basic things and experiments, hence named after the greek goddess of knowledge.

 ## Contents

 A list of features this mod adds in a very technical terminology.
 The purpose of these features is, to learn the corresponding mechanics.
-Actual in-game functionality of these are explained when implemented
+Actual in-game functionality of these are explained when implemented.

+This is losely based on [Minecraft by Example](https://github.com/TheGreyGhost/MinecraftByExample), a truly amazing resource when it comes to modding.

 ### Blocks

  - [x] A simple cuboid block -- Yer standard block
  - [x] A block with custom model
  - [ ] Block interacting with redstone
- - [ ] A block whose placing is facing based (i.e. like log)
+ - [x] A block whose placing is facing based (i.e. like log)
  - [ ] A multi-block block (like the bed / door)
  - [ ] A fence-ish block: Non-cuboid, neighbour sensitive